 Ganapati Rang Mahal here has seen many political battles being fought within its walls.

 Did you know Shaniwar Wada is so called?
-Well, there used to be a Saturday markets just outside the big gate of the palace and that is what gave this area the name – Shaniwar Wada.
+Well, there used to be a Saturday market just outside the big gate of the palace and that is what gave this area the name – Shaniwar Wada.

 In fact, Pune has Wadas named after other days of the week too like Budhwar Peth, Shukrawar Peth.

 What you need to notice is that Peshwas never called it a palace or a fort, they called it a Wada – which is a word used for a home.
-Though, at its peak, about 1000 people lived in this premises.
+Though, at its peak, about 1000 people lived in these premises.

-Legend is that way back in 1630, Maharani Jijabai lived with her young son Shivaji in Pune.
+Legend is that way back in 1630, Maharani Jijabai lived with her young son Shivaji in the city.
 She found an idol of Ganesha and taking it as an auspicious sign, she got the temple built for it.
 Since then Kasba Peth Ganapati is the presiding deity of Pune.
 It is said that Shaniwar Wada that is located quite close to this temple used to have great celebrations on Ganesh Chaturthi.